Table of contents

 - in the hot model, she continues using the mixer at a slow – safer – speed and carries on with the preparations, deciding to fix the mixer later.

-Examples of Disaster Recovery scenarios for apps
+Examples of Disaster Recovery Strategy for apps

 In the case of an on-premise production environment